amandavhernan/Group_18_Final_Project/README.md

 #### Target Browsers

 Our target browsers are IOS, Android, and Chrome.
 Since we want our website to be compatiable with the most popular browsers so that more people can use our website.
-While you can still access our wesbite on yourp phone, it works better with laptops because a small screen wouldn't be able to capture and showcase all the important information at the same time.
+While you can still access our wesbite on your phone, it works better with a laptop or desktop because a smaller screen wouldn't be able to capture and showcase all the important information at the same time.

 #### API